adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #57 Didn't get anything done today on the class.
 Nor today either.
 Have to move along a little faster.

 #58 Moving right along in the Fourth-Class.
+Have moved on the the next weeks to try to get the videos out of the way.